OpenFLUID/openfluid/resources/packaging/readme.txt

    openfluid-engine -h

-Also refer to documentation available on the OpenFLUID-engine web site: https://www.umr-lisah.fr/openfluid/
+Also refer to documentation available on the OpenFLUID web site: https://www.umr-lisah.fr/openfluid/